masala-man/swati-tirunal-corpus/README.md

 ## Romanization Approach

-In general the **sandhis** and formatting of text from the site has been preserved except for where it contradicts the material in the books referenced (see sources below with markers and can be reconstructed from the dataset.
+In general the *sandhis* and formatting of text from the site has been preserved except for where it contradicts the material in the books referenced (see sources below with markers and can be reconstructed from the dataset.
 The transliteration scheme adopted is ALA-LC.
 Conjunct consonants in Malayalam are transliterated according to their constituent letters.
 For example:

-- കലശോദ്ഭവാമ്പിത -> kalaśōdbhavāmpita
+- കലശോദ്ഭവാമ്പിത --> kalaśōdbhavāmpita
-- കൊണ്ടന്നെ -> koṇṭanne
+- കൊണ്ടന്നെ --> koṇṭanne

 but

-- പത്മനാഭ -> padmanābha **not** patmanābha
+- പത്മനാഭ --> padmanābha **not** patmanābha

 The following markers indicate formatting that was preserved from the source images on the website and the books: